TheProxyCompany/proxy-structuring-engine/README.md

   * This example showcases how to combine different `StateMachine` types to build complex generation workflows.

 ## Framework-agnostic

 PSE works with most modern LLM stacks.
 We provide mixins for the Transformers library (PyTorch, Flax, TensorFlow) for easy integration, and the structuring engine exposes both `logits_processor` and `sampler` methods, so you can graft PSE into almost any inference pipeline.
 Need to integrate with a custom setup?
 Just drop in our logit processor and sampler—no workarounds needed.

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
 The `pse-core` C++ library is distributed as a pre-built package.
-Its source code is not currently available.
+Source code availability for pse-core will be determined at a later date.

 ## Contact